PROSE

 Anne Adams

-• Yesterday I turned forty-one but you were nowhere.
-I did the thing where you wait for a bird or butterfly to cross your path but there were only mosquitoes.
+• Yesterday I did the thing and waited for a bird or butterfly to cross my path but there were only mosquitoes.
 Perhaps you were holding a class discussion on Chaucer.
 Or Socrates needed a bridge partner.
 Maybe breaking free from all who loved you was exactly what the doctor ordered .
 Regardless, please do not think that because you are dead, you are free from earthly constraints.
 If I have a responsibility to honor your legacy, the least you could do is show up as a sparrow.

 The garden brings me no joy.
 It’s hot and your seven kaftans don’t smell like you anymore.
 They reek of that cheap detergent Ross picked up.
 You were always so sensitive to chemicals.
 Everything except that God awful Opium by Yves Saint Laurent .
 I’ll stare at the bathroom door from which the kaftans hang and ponder this discrepancy for hours.
 You were always such an enigma.
 Not that, but now this, honey– this is okay.